w3f/polkadot-wiki/docs/maintain-guides-how-to-nominate-polkadot.md

 > instead.

 Nominators are one type of participant in the staking subsystem of Polkadot.
-They are responsible for appointing their stake to the validators who are the second type of participant.
+They are responsible for appointing their stake to the validators who perform the work of maintaining the chain.
 By appointing their stake, they are able to elect the active set of validators and share in the rewards that are paid out.